Electronic Documents and Signatures

 Here are some of the following documents that are not considered valid in electronic form in Alberta:

 It is hard to say how far the shift to electronic documents will go.
-There is also a technology component, which in turn creates amended policies, such as BC???s new amended policy on electronic devices in courtrooms.
+There is also a technology component, which in turn creates amended policies, such as BC's new amended policy on electronic devices in courtrooms.
 Electronic devices cannot be used to transcribe digitally, including using video conference software, in BC courtroom proceedings.

 It should be noted that the information above should not be considered legal advice.
 We are in a digital transition phase and there will be constant changes.
 When planning to switch over to electronic agreements and signatures it pays to research for any recent changes that may affect you.
 It is also wise to have a lawyer review the electronic agreements.